xarray-contrib/pint-xarray/docs/creation.rst

     In [6]: temporary_ds = xr.Dataset({"a": ("x", [0, 5, 10])}, coords={"x": [1, 2, 3]})
        ...: temporary_ds.astropy.quantify({"a": "m"})

-Of course, we could use :py:class:`pint.Unit` instances instead of strings to specify units, too.
+Of course, we could use :py:class:`astropy.Unit` instances instead of strings to specify units, too.

 .. note::